mebishalnapit/creative-blog/readme.txt

 == CHANGELOG ==
 = VERSION 0.2 =
+* Added the feature to make the primary menu sticky
 * Added the feature to display the social links of the user profile in Author Bio section
 * Added CB: Tabbed Widget
 * Bootstrap Framework updated to version 3.3.6